 Mud Baths and Hot Springs

-We really like the Guachipelin hot springs since they are right next to the river and feel more natural but they’re all great.
-Guachipelin does have a dedicated spa so if you’re looking for a day of relaxation, this is a good one!
+We really like the Guachipelin hot springs since they are right next to the river and feel very natural but they’re all great.

 Curubande de Liberia Hotels